carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

                                                        support a last work-group in each dimension being partial.
                                                        This count only includes the non-partial work-group count.
                                                        This is not the same as the value in the AQL dispatch packet, which has the grid size in work-items.
-If the grid dimentionality is 1, then must be 1.
+If the grid dimensionality is 1, then must be 1.

                                                      "hidden_block_count_z"